ansible-collections/cloud.common/README_ansible_turbo.module.rst

 You can also use the ``functools.lru_cache()`` decorator to ask Python to cache the result of an operation, like a network session creation.

-Finally, if some of the libraries you depend on are large, it may be nice to defer your module imports, and do the loading AFTER the ``AnsibleTurboModule`` instance creation.
+Finally, if some of the dependeded libraries are large, it may be nice to defer your module imports, and do the loading AFTER the ``AnsibleTurboModule`` instance creation.

-.. note:: This module depends on Python 3.6 or greater
+.. note:: AnsibleTurboModule depends on Python 3.6 or greater

 Example
 =======

-The Ansible module has to be slightly different.
-Here an example with OpenStack and VMware.
+The Ansible module is slightly different while using AnsibleTurboModule.
+Here are some examples with OpenStack and VMware.

-This examples use ``functools.lru_cache`` that is the Python core since 3.3.
+These examples use ``functools.lru_cache`` that is the Python core since 3.3.
 ``lru_cache()`` decorator will managed the cache.
 It uses the function parameters as unicity criteria.